GLab/glab.github.io/manuals/dev.md

 # Home

 This is the ToMaTo advanced user's manual.
-This will teach you the advanced functionality of ToMaTo, allowing you to create powerful tools and scripts to precisely control your ToMaTo experiments.
+This will teach you the advanced functionalities of ToMaTo, allowing you to create powerful tools and scripts to precisely control your ToMaTo experiments.

 ## Prerequisites